lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 chmod +x .git/hooks/post-receive
 ```

-You'll also need to checkout a different branch because git won't let you do this while you're checked in to master (also make sure you're not in the `.git` directory):
+You'll also need to checkout a different branch because Git won't let you do this while you're checked in to master (also make sure you're not still in the `.git` directory):

 ```shell
 git checkout -b tmp